bicephale/BiPi/README.md

 ----------

-Raspbian Setup
+Minibian Setup
 -------------

-First, you'll have to setup Raspbian on your Raspberry Pi 2 following this guide : https://www.raspberrypi.org/documentation/installation/installing-images/
+First, you'll have to setup Minibian on your Raspberry Pi 2.
+Download & install it to the SD card.

+Follow this guide for the initial setup http://www.htpcguides.com/lightweight-raspbian-distro-minibian-initial-setup/

 During the first boot, you'll have to do some basic steps in the **raspi-config** utility